Practice Assessment of Competence at Entry (PACE)

 In PACE, a candidate’s ability to demonstrate their entry-to-practice competence in a practice setting is assessed.
 PACE is based on the National Association of Pharmacy Regulatory Authorities (NAPRA) Entry-to-Practice Competencies for pharmacists.
 Following assessment, guidance will be offered to candidates with identified practice performance gaps to support appropriate individualized development prior to re-assessment.
 The practice-based registration requirement is met when a candidate demonstrates entry-to-practice competence to the validated standard.

 Candidates engage in practice under the supervision of a College trained and appointed assessor who directly observes them over a specified period of time.

 As of January 18, 2017, all registered pharmacy students applying to begin the practice-based assessment requirement of their registration process in Ontario outside of their educational program will go through PACE.
 The SPT Program will continue for interns and students who have already started their SPT Studentship.
+The SPT Program will also continue for all pharmacy technician applicants.
 The pharmacist registration pathways provide specific eligibility for PACE and further guidance.

 PACE is made up of four parts:

 - The candidate has an orientation to the practice site, and time to observe the workflow and processes to familiarize themselves with these before engaging in practice

 - Orientation lasts one week